 Service Orientation: Actively looking for ways to help people.

 - Certified Art Therapist

 In the United States, there were 19,200 jobs for Art Therapist in 2016.
 New jobs are being produced at a rate of 6.8% which is above the national average.
 The Bureau of Labor Statistics predicts 1,300 new jobs for Art Therapist by 2026.
-Due to new job openings and attrition, there will be an average of 1,200 job openings in this field each year.
+The BLS estimates 1,200 yearly job openings in this field.